vleplat/BMMe/Methods/ReadMe.md

-The codes MU_KLNMF and MUe_KLNMF are specialized for KL-NMF.
+The codes MU_KLNMF.m and MUe_KLNMF.m are specialized for KL-NMF.

-The code betaNMF can be used for any beta-divergence.
+The code betaNMF.m can be used for any beta-divergence.
 Using extrapolation can be done via options.extrapol.